YamaJS/MKEL1123_G8/milestone 1/README.md

 ## Milestone 1 : STM32 Familiarization

 ### Description <img src= "https://user-images.githubusercontent.com/45865379/168462608-a1b06cee-bb4d-4be5-b836-d714153c4c0f.png" width="25" height="25">:
-> Milestone 1 is completed to verify the usability of the STM32 board with basic led blink code.
+> Milestone 1 is purposed to verify the usability of the STM32 board with basic led blink code.
 A Black Pill STM32F411CEU6 board along with the ST-LINK V2 programmer are used.
 To test the cortex M4 chip, a basic c code which blinks the C13 on board LED for 1 second (1Hz) interval is compiled and programmed into the black chip.
 The on board LED should be expected to blink with 1 second interval with the connection of the ST-LINK V2 programmer or a standard USB type C cable.
 The c code is written and programmed into the black pill using STM32CodeIDE software.

 ### Objective <img src= "https://user-images.githubusercontent.com/45865379/168462578-eb967319-b4d0-4b30-9f85-dff5dd5dbc51.png" width="25" height="25">:
 > 1. To get familiar with the STM32 IDE tool and firmaware development.